taylrfnt/site/content/posts/nix-modules.md

 All that said, the majority of my time using Nix & NixOS has involved minimal exploration of modules.
 I relied heavily on the use of the usual suspects:
-`home-manager` for manaing my user packages and dotfiles and `nix-darwin` for declarative management of my MacOS environment.
+`home-manager` for managing my user packages and dotfiles and `nix-darwin` for declarative management of my MacOS environment.
 I never found an ideal replacement for my Neovim configurations, so I relied on the trusty [`mkOutOfStoreSymlink`](https://github.com/nix-community/home-manager/blob/76d0c31fce2aa0c71409de953e2f9113acd5b656/modules/files.nix#L76-L119).